If you want to know what Ashwagandha is, what it does, and more importantly, how it can benefit you, then you want to read this article…

 Now, obviously a key aspect of both of those studies was that the men had initially low levels of Testosterone and were suffering some fertility issues.
 But how does Ashwagandha effect healthy people?

 Well, a 2015 study published in the Journal Of The International Society Of Sports Nutrition found that Ashwagandha supplementation boosted Testosterone slightly (around 14%) when paired with resistance training in normal, healthy male subjects.

-Of course, further studies would help elucidate, but based on the current evidence it looks like Ashwagandha definitely has some sexual-health benefits, perhaps related to (slightly) boosting Testosterone.
+Of course, further studies would help elucidate, but based on the current evidence it looks like Ashwagandha definitely has some health benefits or men, perhaps related to (slightly) boosting Testosterone.